Is erysipelas treatable? How to treat erysipelas at home

 Complications of erysipelas

-Erysipelatous inflammation can go away on its own: after two weeks from the onset of the disease, the redness subsides, but the swelling and pigmentation of the skin remains for a long time.
-There is a high chance of a repeat process.
+Erysipelas can go away on its own: after two weeks from the onset of the disease, the redness subsides, but swelling and pigmentation of the skin remains for a long time.
+There is a high probability of a repeat process.

 With insufficiently active treatment, erysipelas causes general and local complications.
-It is especially dangerous for patients diabetes, allergies, varicose veins and thrombophlebitis, with heart failure and HIV infection.
+It is especially dangerous for patients diabetes mellitus, allergies, varicose veins and thrombophlebitis, heart failure and HIV infection.

-There is a danger of developing pneumonia, sepsis and meningitis.
+There is a risk of developing pneumonia, sepsis and meningitis.

-Local complications are phlegmons and abscesses, trophic ulcers and lymphostasis (elephantiasis), in which the volume of limb tissues increases sharply due to the accumulation of interstitial fluid and thickening of the skin.
+Local complications are phlegmon and abscesses, trophic ulcers and lymphostasis (elephantiasis), in which the volume of limb tissue sharply increases due to the accumulation of interstitial fluid and thickening of the skin.

 Elephantiasis develops in 15% of all cases of erysipelas.
 It is accompanied by such phenomena as papillomas, eczema, lymphorrhea (lymph effusion from thickened pigmented skin).
-All this greatly complicates the life of the patient.
+All this makes the patient’s life very difficult.

 The prognosis after erysipelas on the legs depends on the severity of the disease and the body’s immunity.

-Recurrent forms often develop when staphylococcal flora is also attached to GABHS.
+Recurrent forms often develop when staphylococcal flora is also added to GABHS.

-Due to acquired lymphostasis, working capacity may be reduced.
+Due to acquired lymphostasis, ability to work may be reduced.

-In general, the prognosis for the patient's life is favorable if complications have been avoided.
+In general, the prognosis for the patient’s life is favorable if complications are avoided.

 Prevention of erysipelas

 There is no specific prevention.
-To prevent erysipelas, some general and local measures must be observed.
+To prevent erysipelas, you must follow some general and local measures.

-• limit contact with patients with erysipelas, after contact, carry out antiseptic treatment of their skin;
+• limit contact with patients with erysipelas, after contact, carry out antiseptic treatment of your skin;

-• take care of strengthening immunity by establishing a daily routine, physical education, avoiding stressful situations;
+• take care of strengthening the immune system by establishing a daily routine, exercising, avoiding stressful situations;

-• eliminate foci of chronic streptococcal infection in time, monitor the state of health;
+• timely eliminate foci of chronic streptococcal infection, monitor health status;

-• establish the right healthy eating- hemolytic streptococcus multiplies rapidly in stale food, giving particular preference to meat broths;
+• get things right healthy eating- hemolytic streptococcus multiplies quickly in stale food, giving particular preference to meat broths;

-• in order to avoid relapses after erysipelas, year-round carry out prophylactic injections of bicillin.
+• To avoid relapses after erysipelas, carry out preventive injections of bicillin year-round.

-• pay more attention to your feet - wash them regularly, avoid blisters and scuffs, minor cuts, hypothermia and overheating;
+• pay more attention to your feet - wash them regularly, avoid calluses and abrasions, minor cuts, hypothermia and overheating;

-• monitor the status venous system and contact a specialist in time.
+• monitor the condition venous system and contact a specialist in time.

-In the international classifier of diseases ICD 10, erysipelas is:
+In the international classification of diseases ICD 10, erysipelas is:

 Class I